PandasThumb/pandasthumb.github.io/_posts/2026/2026-06-20-design-inference-cosgrove.md

 ## Dembski and Ewert's argument ##

 Dembski and Ewert replace the program with a "description" of the string.
-In an example, they have the number indicate the sequence of a
+In examples in their Chapter 7, section 6, they use simple phrases like "binds ATP" or "electron transport".
+None of these is a computer program.

 ## Cosgrove's disagreement with Dembski and Ewert ##

+Cosgrove starts with a bit string that might contain ASC, and asks whether we can recognize that.
+He

 ## My disagreement with Dembski and Ewert's argument ##